How to Plan For Your Next Interior Design Project

 As we stated above, when establishing a budget for your next interior design project, you have many variables to consider.
 Think about the size of the space, the amount of furniture needed, and the quality of brands you require.
 And remember, no budget and no project are exactly alike!

-We also recommend adding about 18-20% freight to this initial estimate to account for potential overages & upgrades.
-As mentioned above, maintaining our client's bottom line is of the utmost importance, and we are always on the lookout for amazing deals.
-However, we would like you to be prepared for potential overages and added costs.
-Additionally, we ask that you note that the numbers we've proposed are just general estimates to serve as a starting point and a guide.
+Also, we would like to ask you to note that the numbers we've proposed are just general estimates to serve as a starting point and a guide.
 These budgets and prices are not guaranteed nor required.
 Often our clients select various items from each category to create a project that works for their budget.
-Not sure about your budget?
+Need help with your budget?
 Download our personalized budget worksheet here to help define it.

 Contact Our Team